BillyDodds/Transactions_ML/README.md

 To address the fact that shortened words are common, I proposed a very naive approach were I essentially "chop up" larger words down to a length of three in the following manner:
 If given the word "McDonalds", we would add to our corpus the words "McDonalds", "McDonald", "McDonal", "McDona", "McDon", "McDo", "McD".

-Essentially, this is adding all character n-grams but rooting the starting character.
+Essentially, this is adding all character n-grams rooted at the starting character.

 A convincing reason why this isn't a horrible idea is that my bank appends the "Value Date" to the end of the description, overwriting the description if it becomes too long.
 This results in words being cut off frequently.